 - 1. After the second semester service deadline, students are encouraged to begin service for the following school year.
 Summer is a great time to complete service. - 2.
-Each student may choose his/her own site based on prayerful consideration.
-All 10 hours must be served at ONE single site to build a rapport with those served. - 3.
+Each student may choose his/her own site based on prayerful consideration. - 3.
 Students must call ahead to the location and make appointments for orientation and to schedule mutually convenient times to do their service/work. - 4.
-Each student will have his/her own verification card that is to be filled out by the student and signed by the site supervisor each time hours are served. - 5.
-Summer hours are to be turned in the first week of school to the Service Coordinator in Pastoral Ministry. - 6.
-No late or incomplete work will be accepted for credit or award. - 7.
-Any complaints from service sites will result in a zero for the work and no credit will be given. - 8.
-A written service-learning paper/project will be assigned and collected in theology classes. - 9.
-Service hours completed as part of a requirement for a parish program or other organization may be applied to BDHS service, except for those which are court mandated. - 10.
-Transfer students will see the Service Coordinator to make arrangements for completing service. - 11.
-Group projects organized by coaches, teachers, and parents must be pre-approved by the Service Coordinator. - 12.
-St. Mother Teresa Award: Students who complete 15+ hours over and above the required hours (35+ total hours) are eligible for the St. Mother Teresa Award.
+Each student will have his/her own account on the Mobile Serve App using his/her bishopdwenger.com email. - 5.
+No late or incomplete work will be accepted for credit or award. - 6.
+Any complaints from service sites will result in a zero for the work and no credit will be given. - 7.
+A reflection should be done through the Mobile Serve app after each act of service is performed. - 8.
+Service hours completed as part of a requirement for a parish program or other organization may be applied to BDHS service, except for those which are court mandated. - 9.
+Group projects organized by coaches, teachers, and parents must be pre-approved by the Service Coordinator. - 10.
+St. Mother Teresa Award: Students who complete 20+ hours over and above the required hours (40+ total hours) are eligible for the St. Mother Teresa Award. - 11.
+Seniors must complete a minimum of 10 hours of service each semester in attendance at BD to be eligible for senior privilege on finals in the last semester of attendance.